 9.10.1 Whilst there are often revenue implications for investing in capital schemes, the Council is keen to invest in areas that result in long-term revenue savings and 'invest to save' schemes.
-It is also an aim to invest in assets that generate a revenue income or efficiencies.
+It is also an aim to invest in assets that generate a revenue income in excess of that which could be earned by leaving funds on deposit.